 Captured by Will Burrard Lucas, images of the leopard cleared all doubts of its non-existence and now, a little over a month, the photographer has released images he took in 2017 of a 60-year-old tusker elephant weeks before it died.

-The tusker elephants have been in high demand by poachers for their tusks despite becoming rare and nearly extinct due to poaching activities.
+The tusker mammals have been in high demand by poachers for their tusks despite becoming rare and nearly extinct due to poaching activities.
 It is rare for one to live as long as 60 years and grow its tusk as long as this tusker did before she died.

 Calling it the Elephant Queen, photographer Will Burrard Lucas described the tusker as having the most amazing tusks he had ever seen leaving him awestruck that such an elephant could exist in the world.